t0re199/MNT_NTFS/README.md

 # README #

-This is a simple bash script to mount ntfs external drive on Mac Os.
+This is a simple bash script to mount ntfs external drives on Mac Os.
 Once mounted, both **R & W** are allowed.
 Device will be mounted under /Volumes/\[volume_name\]